Beneficial Insects

 Target Pests: Aphids

-Notes: Convergent lady bugs are not the most common lady bug in Alberta, but they are a native species.
-Lady bugs may fly away in 4-5 days and heavy aphid infestations may require two applications spaced two weeks apart.
-Lady bugs may also occasionally eat moistened raisins when aphid populations are low, and offering such things may encourage them to stick around and reproduce, although the best way to keep them around is to use them indoors.
+Notes: Convergent ladybugs are native to North America.
+They may fly away in 4-5 days, and heavy aphid infestations may require two applications spaced two weeks apart.
+Ladybugs may also occasionally eat moistened raisins when aphid populations are low, although the best way to keep them around is generally to use them indoors.

 Persimilis Phytoseiulus persimilis